 Let's dive deep into this argument by first looking at the six stages of product adoption.

-To begin with, it is essential to understand what the product adoption process looks like.
+To begin with, it is essential to understand what are the six stages of the product adoption process.
 One can then explore how customer education can make a difference at each stage of adoption.

 The awareness stage is when people become aware of your product.
 They learn about the features of your product and how it can help them.
 Sometimes, they don't realize they have a problem, or they don't know how your product can solve it.
 This stage helps them understand how your product will solve their problems and make their life easier.